gemrb/gemrb.github.io/Manpage.md

 # NAME

-GemRB - emulator for Infinity Engine-based games
+GemRB - a reimplementation of the Infinity Engine

 # SYNOPSIS